-A former fisherman’s cottage that has been lovingly restored to create a chic seaside retreat in a glorious setting with uninterrupted views across the pretty harbour at Seahouses to the Farne Islands beyond.
+A chic seaside retreat with uninterrupted views across Seahouses harbour to the Farne Islands.

-The fabulous first floor open plan living area is designed to take full advantage of the fantastic views whilst you unwind and watch the comings and goings of the bustling little harbour.
-Beyond are the magical Farne Islands, home to one of the foremost seabird colonies in England and a large grey seal colony.
+Beyond the fishing boats that bob in Seahouses harbour lie the magical Farne Islands, home to one of England’s foremost seabird colonies and a large grey seal colony.
 Get acquainted with the islands and their residents by strolling down to the harbour and hopping on a guided boat trip.
-The comforting flash of Longstone Lighthouse on Outer Farne is a constant reminder of local heroine Grace Darling, famous for her gallant exploits rescuing survivors with her father during a storm in 1838.
+The comforting flash of Longstone Lighthouse on Outer Farne serves as a poignant reminder of local heroine Grace Darling, famous for her courageous exploits rescuing shipwreck survivors with her father during a storm in 1838.

-Sitting in the very heart of the Northumberland coastline, Seahouses is seen as the gateway for sea voyages to the Farne Islands and is extremely well positioned for exploring all the attractions and sights of the wider area.
-Here you can enjoy lazy lunches in convivial pubs, wander along dune-fringed beaches, learn to kite-surf or simply relax with a glass of prosecco and watch the setting sun from your own private balcony.
+In addition to serving as the gateway for sea voyages to the Farne Islands, Seahouses is ideally positioned for exploring the attractions and sights of the wider Northumberland coast.
+Enjoy lazy lunches in convivial pubs, wander along dune-fringed beaches, learn to kite-surf or simply relax with a glass of bubbly as you watch the sun sink into the sea from your private balcony.

 Bedroom one is classed as the master bedroom with double bed, side tables, small cupboard with hanging space, chest of drawers, wall-mounted Smart TV.

 Family bathroom with large walk-in shower, with rainforest head and separate mixer, heated towel rail, basin and WC.